coder7475/model-training-with-modular-workflow/README.md

 export PYTHONPATH=~/path_to_directory/model-training-with-modular-workflow
 ```

+Make sure to replace path_to directory with your local path.

-To install all packages and initialize the project: run the following command:
+To install all packages and initialize the project, run the following command:

 ```bash
 pip install -e .
 ```

-This will run the setup.py file to initialize the project.
+This will run the setup.py file to initialize the project and save metadata.
 Make sure you have `requirements.txt`,
 `README.md` file ready.

 ### Directory Structure